POrTAL: Plan-Orchestrated Tree Assembly for Lookahead: Abstract

 \section{Abstract}

-Assigning tasks to robots often involves supplying the robot with an overarching \textit{goal}, such as through natural language, and then relying on the robot to uncover and execute a \textit{plan} to achieve that goal.
-In many settings common to human-robot interaction, however, the world is only partially observable to the robot, requiring that it create plans under uncertainty.
-Although many probabilistic planning algorithms exist for this purpose, these algorithms can be inefficient if executed with the robot's limited computational resources, or may require more steps than expected to achieve the goal.
-We thereby created a new, lightweight, probabilistic planning algorithm, \textit{Plan-Orchestrated Tree Assembly for Lookahead (}\alg{}\textit{)}, that combines the strengths of two baseline planning algorithms, FF-Replan and POMCP.
-In a series of case studies, we demonstrate \alg{}\textit{'s} ability to quickly arrive at solutions that outperform these baselines in terms of number of steps.
-We additionally demonstrate how \alg{} performs under varying temporal constraints.
+When tasking robots in partially observable environments, these robots must \textit{efficiently} and \textit{robustly} plan to achieve task goals under uncertainty.
+Although many probabilistic planning algorithms exist for this purpose, these algorithms can be inefficient if executed with the robot's limited computational resources, or may produce policies that take more steps than expected to achieve the goal.
+We therefore created a new, lightweight, probabilistic planning algorithm, \textit{Plan-Orchestrated Tree Assembly for Lookahead (}\alg{}\textit{)}, that combines the strengths of two baseline planning algorithms, FF-Replan and POMCP.
+We demonstrate that \alg{} is an anytime algorithm that generally outperforms these baselines in terms of the final executed plan length given bounded computation time, especially for problems with only moderate levels of uncertainty. \laura{ideally we say here that we perform better than FF-Replan and asymptotically approach POMCP} \evanc{(asymptotically approach with modifications)}

-\section{Introduction}

-The ability of modern robots to respond to arbitrary user requests has advanced considerably in recent years.
-This advancement is in large part due to robots' ability to autonomously plan their own actions.
-When receiving a goal such as ``bring me a cup of coffee,'' for example, a robot can calculate the minimum number of steps required to achieve this goal: obtain the coffee grinds, proceeding to the coffee maker, load the grinds, and so on.
+\section{INTRODUCTION}